MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

 > [!IMPORTANT]
-> This feature is in preview, and migrates your tenant to a new platform.
+> This feature migrates your tenant to a new platform.
 The migration cannot be reversed.
 The new platform supports unified labeling so that labels that you create and manage can be used by clients and services that support [Microsoft Information Protection solutions](faqs.md#whats-the-difference-between-azure-information-protection-and-microsoft-information-protection).

 Migrate your labels if you want to be able to use them as Office 365 sensitivity labels by [clients and services that support unified labeling](#clients-and-services-that-support-unified-labeling).
 You manage and publish these labels from the Office 365 Security & Compliance Center, or the Microsoft 365 security center and the Microsoft 365 compliance center.
 After the migration, the Azure Information Protection client continues to download the labels with their Azure Information Protection policy from the Azure portal.